Employee Monitoring Software (2026 Guide) - Productivity, Security & Compliance

 GPS Tracking

 With GPS Tracking, a company car is tracked while in use.
 It can be helpful for delivery, courier and postal companies to track vehicles, helping drivers travel the most efficient routes.
-It can also be used for delivery status confirmation, missing feature recovery, and general security.
+For work computers, most teams prefer last-known device location (city-level) for audits and recovery � not phone-style live GPS surveillance.

 Advantages of Employee Monitoring